PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Okay, okay, I see you're upset --" began Boltac.
 But the Wizard waved his hand and the Orc's threw him over the edge of the pit.

+> Throw him into the pit.
+Let whatever has survived at the bottom, feed on him and shit his corpse out into eternal darkness.

 The Wizard walked to the edge and listened as the fat merchant crashed into things on the long way down.
 At the end, there was a deep, far off boom.

 "How's that for a counter-offer," said the Wizard.
 And then he turned back back to his work.